SergeFox02/HWSchoolHogwards/README.md

 # "School Hogwarts little helper"

-## School Hogwarts DataBase
+## Service for working with Hogwarts School

 *ABOUT*

-This application is used to work with the Hogwarts student database.
+This REST API application is used to work with the database of students and faculties of the Hogwarts school.

 *USES*